 View the University Academic Calendar

-The Harvard International Office uses a website called e-Scholar to help you apply for your Visa.
+The Harvard International Office (HIO) uses a website called Ellucian International Scholar Dossier to help you apply for your visa.
 If you require a visa, you will receive an email with the following subject line:

 “You have been invited to D. R. Center for Latin American Studies (FAS) department”

-The email will provide you with a web address, your username, and a password.
+The email will provide you with a web address, username, and password.

 Please follow the web address to login to e-Scholar and provide all of the requested information.
 If you do not have all information available at the time of your first log-in, you may save your progress and complete the form at a later time.

-Once you’ve finished entering all requested information and you’ve pressed the submit button, you must send an email to email@example.com stating that you are finished entering your information.
+Once you’ve finished entering all requested information and you’ve pressed the submit button, you must send an email to Edwin Ortiz stating that you are finished entering your information.

 The Harvard International Office will create your DS-2019 form, plus forms for any family travelling with you.
-This usually takes 3-4 weeks.
+This usually takes 3-4 weeks from the time all infomration is submitted to HIO.
 The forms will be sent directly to you.
-Once you’ve received DS-2019 form, you may take it to your local US embassy/consulate and apply for a J-1 Scholars Visa.
+Once you’ve received DS-2019 form, you may proceed to make your appointment at your local US embassy/consulate and apply for a J-1 Scholars Visa.

 HARVARD INTERNATIONAL OFFICE